Musandam Governorate

 The Musandam Governorate (مُحَافَظَة مُسَنْدَم) is a governorate of Oman.
 With the exception of the exclave of Madha, it is located on the Musandam Peninsula, which juts into the Strait of Hormuz, the narrow entry into the Persian Gulf, from the Arabian Peninsula.
-The Governorate is also an exclave, separated from the rest of Oman by the United Arab Emirates.
+The governorate is also an exclave, separated from the rest of Oman by the United Arab Emirates.
 Its location gives Oman partial control, shared with Iran, of the strategic strait.
 In the northern section of Musandam, around Kumzar, the language is Kumzari, which is a southwestern Iranian language closely related to Larestani and Luri.
-The Musandam Peninsula has an area of 1800 km2 and a population of 31,425 people.
+The Musandam Peninsula has an area of 1800 km2 and, at the 2020 census, a population of 49,062.

 Access to the peninsula was formerly difficult, with the only options being limited flights or a ten-hour drive through four immigration posts.
 The Shinas fast ferry service between Muscat and Musandam was launched in August 2008 to alleviate this problem and make the region more accessible.
 The governorate is accessible by land only from the United Arab Emirates.
-Mainland Musandam can be accessed by Ras al-Khaimah near Al-Jeer, and an exclave of Sharjah, Dibba Al-Hisn.
+Mainland Musandam can be accessed by Ras al-Khaimah near Al-Jeer via Route 2, and an exclave of Sharjah, Dibba Al-Hisn.
 Oman Air provides an air link between the capital of the country, Muscat, and the main administrative town of the governorate, Khasab.

-The area became part of Oman after a British invasion in 1971 to bring it under the control of the Oman regime of Sultan Qaboos, who took power after a British-backed coup against his father.
+History

+Isolated from surrounding powers by mountainous terrain and a rocky coast, the Musandam peninsula was historically self-ruled by local tribes including the Shihuh and Habus.
+By the early 20th century, Musandam was claimed by the Sultan of Oman who stationed a representative in Khasab.
+The Sultan did not exert effective control over the area, neither collecting tax nor establishing a military presence, and the peninsula continued to be ruled by local tribes.
+In 1970–71, following the British-backed 1970 Omani coup d'état, British and Trucial Oman Scout forces invaded Musandam ending local rule and establishing a permanent Omani military force.